Fast Computation of Genome-Metagenome Interaction Effects: Numerical simulations

-In this context, a True Positive corresponds to a significant $p$-value on a true causal interaction, a False Positive to a significant $p$-value on a noise interaction, and a False Negative to a non-significant $p$-value on a true causal interaction.
+Here, a \emph{true positive} corresponds to a significant $p$-value on a true causal interaction, a \emph{false positive} to a significant $p$-value on a noise interaction, and a \emph{false negative} to a non-significant $p$-value on a true causal interaction.

-For all methods, we correct for multiple testing by controlling the Family Wise Error Rate using the method of Holm-Bonferroni.
-Even though it is known to be stringent, we chose to rely on Holm-Bonferroni method to adjust for multiple testing because the number hypothesis tests performed in our simulation context is not that high.
-In a high-dimensional context such as with the analysis of real DNA chip data, we would rather use the Benjamini-Hochberg method for the control of the false discovery rate.
+For the three tested methods we corrected for multiple testing by controlling the family-wise error rate with the Holm-Bonferroni method.
+Even though it is known to be stringent, we chose the Holm-Bonferroni method to adjust for multiple testing because the number of hypothesis tests that needed to be performed for our simulation was quite low.
+In a high-dimensional context, for example in analyzing real microarray data, the Benjamini-Hochberg method would be preferable for controlling the false discovery rate.